punctuationmarks/crash-courses/JavaScript/JS.md

 arr2 = [...arr1];
 ```

+- You cannot use if/else statements in anonymous arrow functions, use a ternary operator if you want to use an if/else

 - In browser javascript (client side), the browser interprets and runs the javascript being sent to it.
 It is inside of a "window" object and allows the javascript to have access to the document object model of the browser (DOM).
 Everything written in "browser" javascript gets appended to the "window" object (even the DOM is inside the window object)